Statistical Component Separation for Targeted Signal Recovery in Noisy Mixtures: A First Analytical Exploration

 \subsection{Power Spectrum Representation}

-A standard summary statistic for stationary signals is the power spectrum - its distribution of power over frequency components.
-We consider signals of arbitrary dimension $M$, and a set of filters $\psi_1, \dots, \psi_K$ typically well localized in Fourier space (i.e. ``bandpass filters'').
-We assume that these filters cover Fourier space, meaning that for any Fourier mode $k$, there exists a $i_0$ such that $\hat{\psi}_{i_0}(k) \neq 0$.
-We define the power spectrum representation as:
+{A standard summary statistic for stationary signals is the power spectrum - its distribution of power over frequency components.} We consider signals of arbitrary dimension $M$, and a set of filters $\psi_1, \dots, \psi_K$ typically well localized in Fourier space (i.e. ``bandpass filters'').
+We assume that these filters cover Fourier space, meaning that for any Fourier mode $k$, there exists a $i_0$ such that $\hat{\psi}_{i_0}(k) \neq 0$.\footnote{$\hat{\psi}$ here refers to the discrete Fourier transform of $\psi$.} We define the power spectrum representation as:

 It corresponds to a vector of $K$ coefficients measuring the power of the input signal on the passband of each of the filters $\psi_1, \dots, \psi_K$.

 If we assume that the frequency supports of these filters are disjoint, minimizing $\mathcal{L}$ is equivalent to minimizing independently for all $i = 1, \dots, K$: